-CONTENT AREA SUBAREA ASSOCIATED KSAPC I. Pre-Transit Planning (12%) - Prepare for safe Α. Environment 12 Knowledge of the effects of salinity on vessels' draft to allow for safe underkeel clearance. transit of vessel in a timely manner; determine feasibility of 13 Knowledge of available resources (e.g., Army Corps charts, Local Notice to Mariners) to obtain latest channel depths and characteristics to ensure safe passage of vessels. vessel movement 14 15 Knowledge of the effect of environmental factors on tide and current predictions to efficiently carry out transit operations.
-17 Knowledge of the effect of various environmental conditions on vessels' ability to ensure timely transit. В. Geographic Conditions 19 Knowledge of bridge clearances and configurations to avoid allision.
+CONTENT AREA SUBAREA ASSOCIATED KSAPC I. Pre-Transit Planning (12%) - Prepare for safe Α. Environment 12 Knowledge of the effects of salinity on vessels' draft to allow for safe underkeel clearance. transit of vessel in a timely manner; determine feasibility of 13 Knowledge of available resources (e.g., Army Corps charts, Local Notice to Mariners) to obtain latest channel depths and characteristics to ensure safe passage of vessels. vessel movement 14 Knowledge of available resources to determine predicted tides and currents to ensure timely transit.
+15 Knowledge of the effect of environmental factors on tide and current predictions to efficiently carry out transit operations.
+17 Knowledge of the effect of various environmental conditions on vessels' ability to ensure timely transit.
+B. Geographic Conditions 19 Knowledge of bridge clearances and configurations to avoid allision.
 20 Ability to identify and interpret information from charts to ensure safe transit.
 21 Knowledge of various types of port configurations and channels (e.g., turning basins, overhead structures) to ensure safe passage.
 C. Vessel Capabilities 24 Knowledge of the effect of vessel speed on squat, heel, and sinkage to determine safe and efficient transit.
 25 Knowledge of the effect of vessel's draft and trim on its handling to safely navigate through various water conditions.
 26 Knowledge of tugboat characteristics and bollard pull to determine tug effectiveness.
-27 Knowledge of the effect of environmental conditions on handling techniques of ~ ~ different classes of vessels to ensure safe transit.
+27 Knowledge of the effect of environmental conditions on handling techniques of different classes of vessels to ensure safe transit.
 28 Knowledge of the effect of interactions between vessels in close quarters to prevent damage.
 29 Knowledge of various types of vessel maneuvering characteristics for effective shiphandling.
 D. Transit Planning 32 Ability to identify potential conflicts (e.g., vessel traffic, debris, current change, tide levels) on transit routes to ensure safe passage.
-24 Ability to coordinate meeting location, availability, et cetera with assigned tugboats 34 for effective use.
+34 Ability to coordinate meeting location, availability, et cetera with assigned tugboats for effective use.
 35 Knowledge of underkeel clearance, and its effect on the vessel in various locations along route, to ensure safe passage.

 CONTENT AREA SUBAREA ASSOCIATED KSAPC II.
-Master-Pilot Transition (6%) - Exchange of information between master and pilot pertaining to transit; acclimate to vessel by Α. Leadership/Supervision and Management 9 8 10 Knowledge of crew responsibilities on various vessels to carry out timely transit operations.
-Ability to coordinate and cooperate with Bridge Team to ensure effective transit operations.
-Ability to coordinate passing arrangements with other vessels with regards to your own vessel limitations. analyzing equipment and vessel position. В. (Bridge and Vessel) Equipment 36 37 38 Knowledge of factors (e.g., environment, traffic, geographic conditions) that affect reliability of estimated times of arrival when meeting other vessels.
-Knowledge of various types of equipment (e.g., rudder, bitt [strength], thruster) necessary to ensure safe transit operations.
-Knowledge of use and limitations of various shipboard navigational equipment and radar systems for vessel maneuvering and collision avoidance.
-C. Communication 39 40 43 Ability to communicate in standard nautical terminology with shore-based support systems, bridge-to-bridge, and working channels to comply with protocols and procedures.
-Ability to communicate with Vessel Traffic Service to ensure safe navigation.
-Ability to read written documents of varying complexity including departmental policy, manuals, and guides to comprehend and communicate information to others.
-D. Vessel Characteristics 45 47 49 Knowledge of different tugboat characteristics to determine their suitability for specific tasks.
-Ability to interpret and interpolate draft mark readings to adjust shiphandling techniques accordingly.
-Ability to determine information about vessel maneuvering limitations, special requirements, and unusual characteristics to ensure effective shiphandling.
+Master-Pilot Transition (6%) - Exchange of A. Leadership/Supervision and Management 9 Knowledge of crew responsibilities on various vessels to carry out timely transit operations. information between master and pilot - 8 Ability to coordinate and cooperate with Bridge Team to ensure effective transit operations. pertaining to transit; acclimate to vessel by 10 Ability to coordinate passing arrangements with other vessels with regards to your own vessel limitations. analyzing equipment and vessel position.
+B. (Bridge and Vessel) Equipment 36 Knowledge of factors (e.g., environment, traffic, geographic conditions) that affect reliability of estimated times of arrival when meeting other vessels.
+37 Knowledge of various types of equipment (e.g., rudder, bitt [strength], thruster) necessary to ensure safe transit operations.
+38 Knowledge of use and limitations of various shipboard navigational equipment and radar systems for vessel maneuvering and collision avoidance.
+C. Communication 39 Ability to communicate in standard nautical terminology with shore-based support systems, bridge-to-bridge, and working channels to comply with protocols and procedures.
+40 Ability to communicate with Vessel Traffic Service to ensure safe navigation.
+43 Ability to read written documents of varying complexity including departmental policy, manuals, and guides to comprehend and communicate information to others.
+D. Vessel Characteristics 45 Knowledge of different tugboat characteristics to determine their suitability for specific tasks.
+47 Ability to interpret and interpolate draft mark readings to adjust shiphandling techniques accordingly.
+49 Ability to determine information about vessel maneuvering limitations, special requirements, and unusual characteristics to ensure effective shiphandling.